Accounting, Taxes, and Identity Theft

 - 1099-MISC information (names, addresses, social security numbers, and yearly amount)

 Wow!
 These documents provide all sorts of information to prying eyes – your social security number, bank account numbers, business details, clients’ and vendors’ names and contact information.
 The list goes on and on.
-Together with a little social engineering, this information could enable anyone to get into your accounts, create credit cards in your name, assume your identity, take over online accounts, and more.
+This information could enable anyone to get into your accounts, create credit cards in your name, assume your identity, take over online accounts, and more.

 Accountants and agents who accept and send this information over insecure email, or even worse, via free public email accounts like Gmail, Yahoo, AOL, etc., often show little concern for the potential impact that any single security gap can have on their clients.

-Those who take these issues with the seriousness that is warranted by the recently publicized incidents of data security breaches, offer a serious value-add to their services.
+Those who take these issues with the seriousness that is warranted by the for the protection of customer data offer a serious value-add to their services.

-What do accountants need to do to mitigate data privacy breaches?
+What do accountants need to do to prevent data privacy breaches?

 The easy thing to do is to never send sensitive documents over email (or insecure FAX).
 That, by itself, will go a long way to safeguarding client data.